anilyelin/JavaDatabaseTool/README.md

 mvn package
 ```

-in the terminal assumed you have already installed maven.
+in the terminal assuming you have already installed maven.